Project Modeling in Excel

 Project Modeling in Excel is a hands-on program that will be conducted using numerous exercises in Excel.
 All participants are required to have a solid, basic knowledge of Excel prior to attendance.

-An optional extra Excel session is available for participants who do not regularly use Excel in their day-to-day work.
+Optional Excel Session An optional extra Excel session is available for participants who do not regularly use Excel in their day-to-day work.
 The objective of this session is to assure that all participants become familiar with the Excel tools needed to be able to work comfortably on the class exercises.
-The optional Excel session will cover short-cut keys, effective presentations, use of forms, one-way and two-way data tables, and look-up functions for scenario analysis.
+The optional Excel session will cover short-cut keys, use of forms, one-way and two-way data tables, and three-key Excel functions.

 This optional session will take place at AIF on the evening prior to the first day of the program, from 17.00 - 20.30.